multidots/multicollab/readme.txt

 == Changelog ==

+= 4.4.1 - 25.04.2024 =
+* [Enhancement] Compatible with WordPress 6.5.

 = 4.4 - 04.04.2024 =
 * [Enhancement] Comments are automatically saved upon addition for a seamless workflow.
-* [Enhancement] Users can now hide comments using keyboard shortcuts — For Windows ctrl + alt + J && For Mac ⌘ Cmd + ⌥ Option + J.
+* [Enhancement] Users can now hide comments using keyboard shortcuts — For Windows alt + Shift + J && For Mac ⌥ Option + Shift + J.
 * [Enhancement] Multicollab now seamlessly integrates with WP Forms and the MemberPress plugin.
 * [Enhancement] Eliminated the functionality of real-time co-editing and guest collaboration.